 Ask Questions About Your Moving Estimate

 It’s perfectly okay to ask questions about things you aren’t sure about!
 If you don’t see something on the estimate, it’s important to point out the discrepancy or inquire about the reason.
-Conversely, if you see line items, fees and charges that you don’t understand, the moving company representative would be more than happy to break it down a little more or double-check that the fee is applicable to your relocation.
+If you see line items, fees, and charges that you don’t understand, the moving company representative would be happy to break it down or double-check that the fee applies to your relocation.

 Some items in your estimate may be negotiable, but you won’t know until you ask.
-Additionally, many companies also offer incentives for customers like discounts based on referrals or monthly specials (perhaps a discount on moving boxes or packing materials), so be sure to ask the representative if there are any applicable deals!
-Often the best rates come seasonally or with availability, so make sure to plan and book your move as far ahead of time as possible!
+Additionally, many companies also offer incentives for customers like discounts based on referrals or monthly specials.
+Perhaps a discount on moving boxes or packing materials?
+Make sure to ask the representative if there are any applicable deals!
+Often, the best rates come seasonally or with availability.
+Plan and book your move as far ahead of time as possible!

-PRO TIP: The season in which your move takes place could have a big impact on the bottom line!
-If you’re able to push off the move until cooler (non-peak) months, or even try for mid-week instead of a weekend, you will likely see your estimate drop!
+The season in which your move takes place could have a big impact on the bottom line!
+If you can push off the move until cooler (non-peak) months, or try for mid-week instead of a weekend, you likely can see your estimate drop!